Service: Blue Apron

 This was helpful; however I found myself wishing I could have had the entire head of cauliflower and more than one stalk of celery so I could stock my fridge at the same time.

-Favorite details: Because Blue Apron includes literally everything needed, making dinner is almost as easy as ordering it in, without the guilt.
-I liked being able to preview the menu first to make sure I'd actually want to cook the dishes on it, and to know what I was going to cook for dinner a few days later, a rare occurrence for my usual spur of the moment cooking schedule.
+Favorite details: I liked being able to preview the menu first to make sure I'd actually want to cook the dishes on it, and to know what I was going to cook for dinner a few days later, a rare occurrence for my usual spur of the moment cooking schedule.
+Bonus: I liked the look and sound of lots of the meals on offer!

 Although the recipes included weren't especially creative, I still enjoyed trying a new take on dishes I'd cooked before.
 I loved the salmon coated with ground fennel seed, and the turkey chili with its jalapeño kick and bright lime flavor won a spot in my regular recipe rotation.
 The ginger beef was nothing outstanding, but it added variety to the week.